SwedbankPay/developer.swedbankpay.com/payments/trustly/after-payment.md

 * For reversals, you will need to implement the `reversal` request.
-* **If CallbackURL is set:** Whenever changes to the payment occur a [Callback request][callback-request] will be posted to the callbackUrl, which was generated when the payment was created.
+* **If CallbackURL is set:** Whenever changes to the payment occur a [Callback request][callback-request] will be posted to the callbackUrl, which was set when the payment was created.

 {% include abort-reference.md instrument="trustly" %}